freenet/freenet-core/docs/src/components.md

 ## User Interface

-UI components are Freenet's version of a [single-page application](https://en.wikipedia.org/wiki/Single-page_application).
+User Interface components are Freenet's version of a [single-page application](https://en.wikipedia.org/wiki/Single-page_application).
 They are built using web technologies such as HTML, CSS, and JavaScript, and are distributed over Freenet and run in a web browser.
 UIs can create, retrieve, and